estradanic/choir-binder-manager/README.md

 The application creates a local SQLite database at `~/.choir-binder-manager/binders.sqlite` on first launch.
 Use the arrow keys to navigate the grid and press `q` or `Esc` to exit.

+Keyboard notes:

+- Press `f` while viewing a song list (either inside a binder or the global Song Manager) to open an inline search bar at the top of the screen.
+- Type to filter by song title or composer (case-insensitive substring match).
+Use Up/Down to navigate the filtered results.
+- Press `Esc` to exit the search and clear the filter.
+- In the Song Manager, press `l` to toggle showing only songs without links.
+The shortcut also works with `Ctrl+L` while the search bar is open.

 ## Project Layout

 - `src/db.rs` – SQLite setup and data-loading utilities